kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 title: New Website 2021
 date: 2021-04-24T16:29:32+02:00
 author: Stefan Imhoff
-description: I relaunched my website again, after only 10 month.
+description: I relaunched my website, after only 10 months.
 The previous stack was too slow and work-intensive and prevented me from writing.
 I picked Eleventy for my new website, the development was quick and fun.
 tags:
   - code
   - design
   - personal
 ---

 My brand-new website is online, using [Eleventy](https://www.11ty.dev/) as its static site generator.
 The development was quick and fun, and Eleventy gives me a huge amount of flexibility.
-And it’s fast, very fast.
-Burned by my last technology choice I did this time a performance test _before_ picking the tool.
+And it’s fast, [very fast](https://www.zachleat.com/web/build-benchmark/).
+Burned by my last technology choice, I did this time a performance test _before_ picking the tool.
 I created 1000 large Markdown pages and let Eleventy render them to HTML.
-It was done in astonishing 3.8 seconds.
+It was done in an astonishing 3.8 seconds.

 ![New Website 2021 Homepage](/assets/images/posts/new-website-2021.jpg)